Jacksonville Post-Conviction Relief for Immigration

-Many times in State Court people are convicted of crimes without the assistance of a lawyer or if they had a lawyer the lawyers assistance was ineffective.
-In those cases we can review transcripts of the proceedings to determine if the conviction should stand.
-At Stone Lockett we understand that a conviction for any crime can have a dramatic long lasting impact on their lives.
-We have successfully challenged convictions years after the fact for charges such as robbery, burglary, domestic battery, dui, drug offenses, theft, and sexual offenses.
-Motions for post conviction relief must be filed within 2 years of the conviction or within 2 years of the date the person learned of a significant fact that otherwise was unavailable to them at the time of their conviction.
-We understand the legal, procedural and technical nature of these proceedings and we have successfully been able to reverse convictions and remove criminal records for our clients who otherwise thought they would forever be branded a criminal.
+Many times in state court, people are convicted of crimes without the assistance of a lawyer.
+Other times, a lawyer is ineffective.
+In those cases, we can review records and transcripts of the proceedings to determine if the conviction should stand.
+At Mitchell A. Stone, P.A., we understand that a conviction for any crime can have a dramatic, long-lasting impact on a client's life.
+We have successfully challenged convictions years after the fact for charges such as murder, robbery, burglary, sexual assault, domestic battery, DUI, drug offenses, theft, prostitution, and sex trafficking.

 Post-Conviction Relief for Immigrants

-Often a well-established legal immigrant finds that an old criminal conviction surfaces, exposing the person to deportation, denial of citizenship, and denial of other privileges.
-In many cases, the immigrant was convicted as the result of poor legal advice or representation, and they have lived productive, trouble-free lives in the years since.
-Through petitions for post-conviction relief, immigrants can have criminal records cleared and remain in the US or pursue US citizenship.
+Often a well-established legal immigrant finds that an old criminal conviction surfaces, exposing him or her to deportation, removal, denial of citizenship and denial of other privileges.
+In many cases, immigrants were convicted as the result of poor legal advice or representation, and they have lived productive, trouble-free lives in the years since.
+Through petitions for post-conviction relief, immigrants can have criminal records cleared and remain in the U.S. or pursue U.S. citizenship.

-At Stone Lockett in Jacksonville, we have developed effective strategies to assist non-citizens in petitions for post-conviction relief.
-Our lawyers work with our client's immigration attorney to ensure that we understand the specific relief needed and that all aspects of the matter are addressed completely, preventing future problems.
-Contact our Jacksonville, Florida office to arrange a free consultation about your situation.
+At Mitchell A. Stone, P.A., Jacksonville criminal defense attorney Mitch Stone has developed effective strategies to assist immigrants in petitions for post-conviction relief.
+Stone works with immigration attorneys to ensure that the specific relief needed is known and that all aspects of the matter are addressed completely, preventing future problems.

 Effective measures we employ in post-conviction relief applications include:

-- motions that demonstrate that the conviction was inappropriate because the immigrant was not properly advised of the consequences of a guilty plea or conviction
+- Motions that demonstrate that the conviction was inappropriate because the client was not properly advised of the immigration consequences of a guilty plea or conviction

-At Stone Lockett in Jacksonville, Florida, white collar crime attorneys represent clients statewide in cases involving white collar crime or federal charges, and in the courts of northeast Florida, including the communities of Fernandina Beach, Green Cove Springs, Saint Augustine, Baldwin, and Mayport; and Duval County, Nassau County, Clay County, and St. Johns County, in defense against a wide variety of criminal charges.
+At Mitchell A. Stone, P.A., we represent clients statewide to overturn past convictions in cases involving state and federal courts here in Northeast Florida, including the communities of Fernandina Beach, Green Cove Springs, St. Augustine, Baldwin, and Mayport; and Duval County, Nassau County, Clay County, and St. Johns County, in defense against a wide variety of criminal charges.